movementlabsxyz/MIP/MIP/mip-74/README.md

 ## Abstract

-We propose a Rate-Limiter to protect the Lock/Mint-type Native Bridge (hereafter called the "Native Bridge"), see [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58) against faulty or compromised behavior of components.
-It limits the volume of transferred value per time interval.
+We propose a Rate-Limiter to protect the Lock/Mint-type Native Bridge, hereafter called the _Native Bridge_^[see [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58)] against faulty or compromised behavior of the bridge components.
+It limits the volume of assets that can be transferred within a time window.
+This MIP proposes a solution to mitigate attacks and limit damages, and if paired with an insurance fund it may cover the potential losses incurred by our users.

 ## Motivation

-There are several components and actors in control of behavior of the Native Bridge.
+There are several components and actors in control of the behavior of the Native Bridge including contracts, relayer that we assume trusted and of course the network.
+If an attacker can control one these components they can potentially mint and transfer assets thereby compromising the bridge.

 A Rate-Limiter can help to protect the Native Bridge against faulty components or attacks.
 It can limit the volume of transferred value per time interval, the maximum value transferred with a given transfer, or the number of transactions.

 ## Specification